Going with the Flow: Koopman Behavioral Models as Pseudo Planners for Visuo-Motor Dexterity: Task Descriptions

 \subsection{Real-world Tasks}

-We also propose our own real-world dexterous manipulation tasks, including \textit{Uncover pot}, and \textit{Open lid}.
-The robot proprioception space is the same across both tasks and is defined by the 7-DoF Kinova arm joint positions together with the 6-DoF PSYONIC hand finger joints (13 dimensions in total).
+We evaluate on four real-world dexterous manipulation tasks: \textit{Flower arrangement}, \textit{Chips pouring}, \textit{Dinner serving}, and \textit{Whiteboard erasing}.
+The robot proprioception space is shared across all four tasks and consists of the 7-DoF Franka Research 3 arm joint positions together with the 16-DoF LEAP-V1 left-hand finger joints (23 dimensions in total).

-For both tasks, we use a state-of-the-art vision-based teleoperation system~\cite{kong2026teleop} to collect demonstrations.
+For all tasks, we collect demonstrations via a kinesthetic teach-and-replay pipeline and record synchronized RGB observations from a fixed third-person webcam.
 We further post-process the data to align the initial robot joint configurations across trajectories.
-The tasks are then performed under varying object configurations by reloading the object at different initial poses.
-The success criteria are defined as: i) \textit{Uncover pot}: the robot grasps the cloth and moves it away to uncover the pot; and ii) \textit{Open lid}: the robot grasps the lid and opens it.
+The tasks are then performed under varying object configurations by relocating the target object within the workspace between rollouts.
+The success criteria are defined as: \begin{itemize} \item \textit{Flower arrangement}: the robot grasps the bouquet from its initial location and inserts it into a vase. \item \textit{Chips pouring}: the robot grasps the chips can, lifts and tilts it over a target container to pour chips. \item \textit{Dinner serving}: the robot grasps the handle of a frying pan, lifts it, and transfers it to the plate location. \item \textit{Whiteboard erasing}: the robot grasps a cloth and wipes it across a marked whiteboard region, clearing the markings. \end{itemize}